 Duties & Responsibilities

-Attend all State Association Meetings
+Attend all State Association Meetings.

 Prepare and Present a Report on activities of the Auditing & Accounting Committee since the last meeting and present a written report to the State Secretary.

 Engage a licensed accountant to conduct an annual audit of the financial records of the association.